devalbo/gamechain-specs/README.md

 ## There's a lot to do yet...
 There are a lot of details to work out and conventions/protocols to support all types of games would be very important, but I am optimistic.
 One thing to note is that games that use randomness should be possible, but I'm starting as simply as possible.
 Many games have more than two players, which should also be possible, but I will start with only two players to keep communication simple while testing this hypothesis.

+The Python implementation of this protocol is [available here.](https://github.com/devalbo/gamechain-py)